eventnetusa/eventnet/src/_drafts/decades-greatest-hits-holiday-ed.md

     video_block:
       video_id:
   - text_block_markdown: >-
-      ## **2015\| Revlon & mml PR: Love Is** On Mobile Pop-up Store
+      ## **2015 \| Revlon & mml PR: Love Is** On Mobile Pop-up Shop

       How do you inspire and entice love in a big way?
-You transform a 53’ tractor trailer into a unique beauty and sales experience providing Revlon’s consumers with personalized makeovers and manicure, one-on-one consultations, “Try Me” sample bar and the \#LOVEISON photo booth.
+You transform a 53’ tractor trailer into a unique beauty and sales experience \!
+Revlon’s Love Is On Pop-Up Shop treated consumers to personalized makeovers and manicures, one-on-one consultations, a “Try Me” sample bar and the famous
+      \#LOVEISON photo booth.
+Our kick off event in Times Square had the media buzzing\!&nbsp;
     single_image_block:
       single_image_path: /uploads/revlon-case-7.jpg
     double_image_block: